Child Welfare Outcomes

 Children's Bureau research on child welfare issues includes a series of annual Child Welfare Outcomes Reports to Congress.
 These reports include data from the Adoption and Foster Care Analysis and Reporting System (AFCARS) and the National Child Abuse and Neglect Data System (NCANDS).

 Child Welfare Outcomes Report Data Site - The data included on this site are the state context and outcomes data that are found in the state data pages within the full reports.
-The site also includes national statistics that are calculated using state-level data.
-The data site currently includes data for 2007 through 2010, using data available as of the following dates:
+The data site currently includes data for 2008 through 2011, using data available as of the following dates:

 Child Welfare Outcomes Reports